They bought a vacation home in Italy. Then Covid-19 shut it down - KESQ

 They bought a vacation home in Italy.
 Then Covid-19 shut it down

 A second home in Italy?
 It’s the dream.
-For married couple Marco Cavalli and Sunaina (known as Suni) Lobo of Oakland Hills, California, it became a reality over a year ago.
+For married couple Marco Cavalli and Sunaina (known as Suni) Lobo of Oaklandh, California, it became a reality over a year ago.

 When coronavirus lockdowns seemed to put living that dream on indefinite hold, Cavalli and Lobo didn’t give up on finding a way to spend much-needed time with family and friends this summer in idyllic Valle d’Itria in the Puglia region of southern Italy.